-How does this get your customers to buy more?
-Your customers tend to focus on those products that are at eye-level.
-Thus, in displaying your merchandise in a vertical manner, you're allowing your customers to stay in one position while they use their eyes to follow your display of items, from top to bottom.
+Your shoppers tend to focus on those products at eye level, generally between 55" and 59" or 140cm to 150cm above the ground.
+By displaying your products vertically, you're allowing shoppers to stay in one position while they use their eyes to follow your display of items, top to bottom.

-- Improves the appearance and organisation of your store.
+- Improved aesthetic appeal, and a better appearance and organisation of your store;

-- Presented consistently in vertical columns, a large selection of products will appear organised, making it easier to shop your store.
+- Presented consistently in vertical columns, a large selection of products will appear organised, making it easier for customers to shop at your store; and

 - All brands at eye level will receive equal visibility.

-- It can result in over facing SKU’s that don’t require a complete vertical allocation.
+- It can lead to over facing SKUs that don’t require a complete vertical allocation;

-In going the route of horizontal merchandising - placing your products in a blocked horizontal manner - you're essentially ensuring that all your products are at eye level.
+In using horizontal merchandising in-store, you're ensuring that all your products are at eye level.

-The downside is that your customers will need to move from side to side to see all your products.
-Since your customers prefer to stand still and scan your shelf with their eyes, this particular technique can make it difficult to shop your store.
-That doesn't mean you shouldn't make use of this technique.
+In using this technique, customers will move from side to side to see your products.
+It's the opposite of what your customers prefer - standing still and scanning the shelf with their eyes.
+Of course, that doesn't mean you shouldn't use this technique.

-- It makes it easier to present more profitable items at or near your customer’s eye level.
+- It’s easier to present more profitable items at or near your customer’s eye level; and

-- If done properly, you can entice your customers to walk through your entire display, exposing them to more products.
+- You can entice your customers to walk through your entire display, exposing them to more products.

-- Your poorer performing brands may not receive enough exposure and could perform poorly as a result.
+- Your poor-performing brands may not receive enough exposure and could perform worse as a result;

-- You will not be able to merchandise by price point.
+- You will not be able to merchandise by price point; and

 - It is difficult to upsell your customers since you can’t display bundles or add-on items.